Sports-related Head Injury

 The National Federation of State High Schools released the following statement on February 23, 2010: "Effective with the 2010 high school football season, any player who shows signs, symptoms or behaviors associated with a concussion must be removed from the game and shall not return to play until cleared by an appropriate health-care professional."
-The new concussion language has been placed in all NFHS rules books as well as the "NFHS Suggested Guidelines for Management of Concussion."
+The new concussion language is now in all NFHS rules books as well as the "NFHS Suggested Guidelines for Management of Concussion."

 According to a John Hopkins Medicine-led study, approximately 10 million Americans ski or snowboard in the United States each year, with about 600,000 injuries reported annually.
 Severe head trauma accounts for about 20 percent of all skiing- and snowboarding-related injuries, and of those head injuries, 22 percent are severe enough to cause loss of consciousness or concussion.
 Head injuries are the most frequent cause of death and severe disability among skiers and snowboarders.

 According to the National Ski Areas Association’s (NSAA’s) 2012-2013 National Demographic Study, 70 percent of skiers and snowboarders wore helmets during the most recent ski season.
 This shows a 5-percent increase from the 2011-2012 season.
 Among those interviewed, helmet usage has increased by 180 percent since the 2002-2003 season, when only 25 percent of skiers and snowboarders reported wearing helmets.

 More importantly, 80 percent of skiers and snowboarders age 17 and under reported wearing helmets on the slopes during the 2012-2013 ski season.
 The NSAA National Demographic Study was compiled from more than 130,000 interviews of skiers and snowboarders nationwide.